Judge says NYC can’t let noncitizens vote in city elections

 The law’s supporters said it gave an electoral voice to many people who have made a home in the city and pay taxes to it but face tough paths to citizenship.
 New York GOP Chair Nick Langworthy and several Republican elected officials said the law violated provisions in the state constitution and state election law that specifically confer voting rights on citizens.

-Staten Island Judge Ralph Porzio agreed with the GOP.
+State court Judge Ralph Porzio agreed with the GOP.

-“Though voting is a right that so many citizens take for granted, the City of New York cannot ‘obviate’ the restrictions imposed by the Constitution,” Porzio wrote.
+“Though voting is a right that so many citizens take for granted, the City of New York cannot ‘obviate’ the restrictions imposed by the Constitution,” wrote Porzio, whose court is on Staten Island.
 His ruling blocks the city from registering potentially more than 800,000 new voters without U.S. citizenship.

 Langworthy hailed the ruling as a “victory for citizen rights, election integrity and the rule of law.”

-He accused New York Democrats of abusing their leadership of the city and state governments to “illegally rig the system while trampling on citizen’s rights.”
+He and other plaintiffs accused the Democrat-led city government of passing the law for partisan gain.

+“As the son of immigrants that came to this country legally and worked tirelessly to become citizens, I consider voting to be a sacred right bestowed on American citizens,” added state Assembly Member Michael Tannousis, whose parents were originally Greek nationals.
+He represents parts of Staten Island and Brooklyn.

 The city said it was considering next steps.